* Bijou Poodles are world famous for our CALM, Loving Natures * AND

 You will have a monster of a puppy, no matter how great the foundation we lay

-because having a lack of a proper pack leader, will sabbatoge all of our efforts.
+Having a lack of a proper pack leader, will sabbatoge all of our efforts.

 It is also very important that people know that puppy won't do anything that you do not let them do